-When the ADO17 was launched as the Austin 1800 in 1964, few people can have imagined that one of its defining features – its doors – would later appear on a series of cars ranging from a 1.5-litre family hatchback to a 3-litre executive saloon.
+When the BMC 1800 was launched in 1964, few people can have imagined that one of its defining features – its doors – would later appear on a series of cars ranging from a 1.5-litre family hatchback to a 3-litre executive saloon.

-But the story doesn’t end there.
-As well as being pressed into service on no fewer than four distinct production models, “those doors” were at the heart of a plethora of proposed models that never saw the light of day.
+However, the story doesn’t end there.
+As well as being pressed into service on no fewer than four distinct production models, ‘those doors’ were at the heart of a plethora of proposed models that never saw the light of day.

 The production models